 I start sleeping with “Mark.”
 Please note, I didn’t say date.

 The summer after my sophomore year, I go to a fat farm in North Carolina.
 It’s the first place I am ever liked just for myself, not for my acting or what I have done for someone.
 A lot of the guys hit on me.
 I don’t like them because they are fat.
 I know.
 I’m awful.
 (If it helps I only date round comedians now.
-I learned the error of my ways and they are the cuddliest.
-Anyway, that was a slight digression for any round comedians who might be reading- you should ask me out.
-I’m a good kisser.
-Was that desperate?)
-Anyway.
+I learned the error of my ways and they are the cuddliest.)

 I lose sixteen pounds at the fat farm.
 When I come home, a family member pats my stomach and says I still have a lot to go.

 I go back to school and fall in love with someone new.
 We end up only ever being friends.
 He is the first person to tell me I am beautiful.
-He is the first person who wants to hear what I have to say- he thinks it is important.
-He thinks I am smart and good and funny.
+He is the first person who wants to hear what I have to say — he thinks it’s important.
+He thinks I’m smart and good and funny.
 I’ve never met anyone who thinks those things about me before and I mistake it for love.

 I graduate college and I move in with my high school sweetheart.
 I love him.
 And I believe he loves me, even if we aren’t the best at it.
 I spend my time eating, mostly.
 He has a 9 to 5 job and I am pursuing acting, so I meet him for lunch a lot.
 And then we order dinner in.
 By the end of the summer, I weigh 300 pounds.